 “We are creating a modern princess who traveled all over the world,” said Bindra, “and now she is settling in The Woodlands.”

-The 10,000-square-foot restaurant will be located at 3 Waterway Square Place, Suite 100, in the affluent Woodlands suburbs.
+The 10,000-square-foot restaurant is located at 3 Waterway Square Place, Suite 100, in the affluent Woodlands suburbs.
 Of its many features will be a main dining room, 80-seat patio, cocktail lounge, 30-foot indoor-and-outdoor bar, 14-seat tapas bar, and chef’s table.

-While Bindra states that the “soul” of Amrina will be Indian, its menu will also feature international influences accrued from the princess’s travels.
+While Bindra states that the “soul” of Amrina will be Indian, its menu also features international influences accrued from the princess’s travels.

 “The beauty of what we’re doing is that this is not exactly just an Indian restaurant,” said the Singhs in a joint statement.